freenas/freenas-docs/userguide/tasks.rst

  * *Never Delete*: never delete snapshots from the destination system.

- * *Custom*: define a how long a snapshot remains on the destination system.
+ * *Custom*: define how long a snapshot remains on the destination system.
 Enter a number and choose a measure of time from the drop-down menus.